forcesunseen/graphquail/README.md

 At any point you can reset the schema or copy it in JSON or SDL format.

+If you are interested in the implementation and a demo you can read more about this feature on our [blog](https://blog.forcesunseen.com/graphql-security-testing-without-a-schema).

 ## Building

 Run `gradle build` and JAR will be generated and saved in `releases/`